void-ppc/void-ppc-docs/src/installation/live-images/partitions.md

 is actually equivalent to `C <n> 800k bootstrap Apple_Bootstrap`; therefore, just use `C` with a larger size than 800 kilobytes.

+**When creating the bootstrap partition, make sure your parameter order is correct.** The `pmac-fdisk` utility will happily create a partition with name `Apple_Bootstrap` and type `bootstrap` (rather than the other way around) but the system will not boot from it.
+Use the `p` command to verify this.

 ### Dual or multiboot

 If you want to preserve your existing system(s) and multi-boot the computer, you